jraska/Dagger-Codelab/README.md

   - Discuss which problems can multibinding solve.
 - Instrumented Testing
   - How to replace dependencies within `androidTest`.
-  - Using component dependency to replace dependencies in tests.
+  - Using separate component to replace dependencies in tests.
   - How to assert on your analytic events.
+- Dagger Hilt migration
+  - Setting up Dagger Hilt in the project.
+  - How to Migrate project to Hilt
+- Instrumented testing with Dagger Hilt
+  - Setting up testing in project.
+  - Replacing dependencies in tests
+  - Discussing Hilt pros and cons.

 # Why this codelab?
 - Primarily this should be a learning resource for any engineer who wants to learn or recap Dagger usage.